Alfrick: Amenities

 Nearby is the Knapp and Papermill nature reserve owned by the Worcestershire Wildlife Trust.
 In 2012 the Trust agreed to buy a small area of woodland adjoining the reserve.

 History

+The name Alfrick derives from the Old English Ealhraedwīc or Alfredwīc, meaning 'Ealhraed/Alfred's trading settlement'.

 Alfrick was in the upper division of Doddingtree Hundred.

 Following the Poor Law Amendment Act 1834 Alfrick Parish ceased to be responsible for maintaining the poor in its parish.
 This responsibility was transferred to Martley Poor Law Union.

 The village had a pub, the Swan, in its centre until about 2000.